scribusproject/scribusproject.github.io/README.md

 scribusproject.github.io
 ========================
-The http://scribusproject.github.io webpage represents the activities of the Scribus project on github.
+The [scribusproject.github.io](http://scribusproject.github.io) webpage represents the activities of the Scribus project on github.
-Note: the official site is http://scribus.net
+**Note**: the official site is http://scribus.net